How to apply

 Using a registered agent

-Many agents are registered with DE International, and can help you applying for the ISP and SAP.
+Many agents are registered with DE International, and can help you applying for the International students program and Study abroad program.

-Note: individuals must use a registered agent to book a Study tour (STP), although international schools, boards of study or government ministries can contact us directly to discuss bringing a tour group into our schools.
+Note: individuals must use a registered agent to book a Study tour, although international schools, boards of study or government ministries can contact us directly to discuss bringing a tour group into our schools.